xTracr/RealCamera/README.md

     - 0.3.2:
     - Added more binding mode configuration
     - Try to bind camera direction to the model part
+    - 0.3.3:
+    - Allow camera direction to be bound to the model part
 * 0.2:
 - Added third-person rendering mode
     - 0.2.1: